Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Theory and Paradigmatic Examples

 Earlier the case of Kepler-46 was described, in which TTV measurements of a transiting planet led to two degenerate possibilities for the identity of an additional, non-transiting, planet.
 The clever resolution \citep{2012Sci...336.1133N} was to note that in one of those solutions, to get the relative amplitudes of the component sinusoids correct in the TTV signal, the perturbing planet must be somewhat inclined with respect to the transiting planet.
 As a consequence, a torque on that planet would drive TDV.
 No such TDV were observed, so the unique solution --- which is at a different orbital period and planetary mass, and closer to coplanar --- was found.

-Extending this inclination mechanism of TDV to two stars and a planet, the precession of circumbinary planets (CBPs) has been so extreme as to cause transits to turn on and off \citep{2017MNRAS.465.3235M}.
+Extending this inclination mechanism of TDV to two stars and a planet, the precession of \hbindex{circumbinary planets} (CBPs) has been so extreme as to cause transits to turn on and off \citep{2017MNRAS.465.3235M}.
 This observation is similar to the several known cases of stellar triples with inner sometimes-eclipsing binaries, but in this case it is most observable in the outer orbit.
 The first case of that phenomenon was Kepler-35 \citep{2012Natur.481..475W}, and the most spectacular observed so far is Kepler-413 \citep{2014ApJ...784...14K}, in which a $4^\circ$ mutual inclination caused transits to stop and then start again nearly half a precession cycle later.
+More recently, the first circumbinary planet system with three transiting planets was found with the discovery of Kepler-47d, whose depth grew with time thanks to the changing impact parameter \citep{Orosz2019}.

 Additional dramatic TDVs can occur in CBP systems due to the moving-target effect described above for TTVs.
 If the transit occurs while the star is moving in the same direction as the planet, the transit duration is longer; if in opposite directions, the transit duration is shorter.
 Matching the prediction from the phase of the binary completely secures the interpretation of the signal that an object is in a circumbinary orbit, as discussed extensively by \cite{2013ApJ...770...52K} for the cases of Kepler-47 and Kepler-64 (a.k.a.
 PH-1, KIC 4862625b).